DanielTakeshi/ros-simple-examples/README.md

 Examples:

 - `camera`: Processes the robot's camera images.
+Mostly understood.

+There are also topics for the robots listed in `topics`.
+However, these might be dependent on what kind of launch file we used for the simulator?